ripunj/Data-Science-EDA-Projects/README.md

-#Data Science Projects in Python
+# Data Science Projects in Python using Basic EDA and plots to gather insights from the data.